Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

 \subsection{Existence of Lipschitz potentials for unbounded costs}

-The choice of cost $c$ in formulation \eqref{EqPrimalUOT} may vary.
-For instance, in usual applications outside mathematics, the Euclidean squared distance is often used.
-From the mathematical point of view, the case of

-stands out since it appears in the static formulation of the Wasserstein-Fisher-Rao metric.
-Importantly, this cost is unbounded as well as its gradients, since it blows up when $d(x,y)$ is close to $\pi/2$.
-In this section we prove existence of Lipschitz potential for the maximization problem in \eqref{EqDualUOTProblem}, \eqref{EqInequalityConstraint} for unbounded costs under an admissibility assumption on the source and target measure.
-Such condition may be interpreted by saying that pure creation/destruction of mass is forbidden or, in other words, mass transport must be performed between the source and target measure on the whole supports.
+A natural question about the range of applicability of Theorem~\ref{ThReduction} is to understand whether assumption (3) is fulfilled by a nonempty class of problems.
+In this section, we prove the existence of Lipschitz potentials for the maximization problem in \eqref{EqDualUOTProblem}, \eqref{EqInequalityConstraint} for unbounded costs under an admissibility assumption on the source and target measure.
+Such a condition may be interpreted by saying that pure creation/destruction of mass is forbidden or, in other words, mass transport must be performed between the source and target measure on the whole supports.

 For simplicity, we consider the case where $M$ is either a compact Riemannian manifold or a convex and compact domain in Euclidean space.
-Let us recall the notion of conjugate function.
-Let $c:M\times M\to\R \cup \{ \pm \infty\}$ be a continuous function.
-The $c$-conjugate of a function $z:M \to \R$ is defined by
+We now define a class of functions that will be considered in this section as costs.
+In particular, such costs can be unbounded.